joshed-io/mongoid_alize/README.md

 Compatibility
 -------------
+As of August 2022, Mongoid Alize supports Mongoid 8 thanks to [this PR](https://github.com/dzello/mongoid_alize/pull/57) from @joe1chen 🎉.
+You will need to bundle directly from git to get the latest support, a gem is not yet released.

 As of September 2020, Mongoid Alize supports Mongoid up to version 7.0 and 7.1 thanks to [this PR](https://github.com/dzello/mongoid_alize/pull/56).
-You might need to bundle directly from git to get the latest support.

 Installation
 ------------